cammytown/bot-aukerman/README.md

     - properly incorporate TTS in a way suitable for a public package
     - an interface (separate package?)
     - a way to signal things; like telling a chatbot to reset its context if it starts repeating itself, or to send commands like choosing the next performer, interrupting speech or text generation, and maybe broader things like signaling moods
+        - a drama button/signal that tells the LLM(s) to introduce a dramatic/surprising event
+        - custom signals
     - properly expose API/configurability for OpenAI/etc. api key setup
     - documentation